What to Do if You Break a Toe

 When there is a severe break in the toe, the podiatrist may prescribe painkillers and anti-inflammatory medication to speed up the healing process.
 The foot may o need to be placed in a cast.

-Most likely, the doctor will recommend the patient get themselves a particular kind of shoe that will protect the toe from further harm and allow the patient some amount of mobility.
+Most likely, the foot specialist will recommend the patient get themselves a particular kind of shoe that will protect the toe from further harm and allow the patient some amount of mobility.

 If you require medical attention for a suspected broken toe, don’t hesitate to get in touch with the podiatrist, Sheldon Nadal, D.P.M., at Bayview Medical Centre.